-A great idea for a Sunday, combining breakfast and lunch in one go, that will make great sandwiches if there is any left over.
-You can roast a tray of potatoes in the oven at the same time, and dinner is all set.
+A great idea for a Sunday, combining breakfast and lunch in one go.
+In addition, any left overs will make tasty sandwiches for the next day.
+Roast a tray of potatoes in the oven at the same time, and dinner is all set.

 Prep time: 10 minutes